Scratch, Scratch, Scratch...

 July 21, 2011

-Flea saliva is horribly allergenic, and can exacerbate seasonal allergy.
-Some of our patients experience an actual flea specific allergy and pull patches of fur off, develop large scabs over their bodies and are, in general, just miserable from their itchy skin.
+Flea saliva is horribly allergenic and can exacerbate seasonal allergies.
+Some of our patients experience an actual flea-specific allergy and pull patches of fur off, develop large scabs over their bodies, and are, in general, just miserable from their itchy skin.
 Of course, this is not true for all cats.
 Some cats can have very heavy flea burdens but show no signs of discomfort.
 Keep in mind that cats are experts at hiding illness.
 Additionally, even if your cat has absolutely no outdoor exposure they can become infested with fleas from other household pets (like other cats or dogs that do have outdoor access), hitchhiking fleas on our clothes and shoes, and these tiny disease-carrying parasites have no difficulty making their way through screen windows and doors.

 There are many solutions to seasonal allergy: immunotherapy (allergy "shots"), antihistamines, specially formulated diet trials, environmental modification, parasite control, and occasionally steroid therapy are some of the tools we use to help our feline patients battle allergic diseases.

 Cat symptoms vary dramatically from individual to individual.
 If you see your cat scratching, identify any red scabs or bumps, or if your cat seems uncomfortable, is eating less, sleeping more, or even if you observe subtle signs of discomfort ("She just doesn't seem like herself.") please make an appointment with your veterinarian.